Two generations Close up shot of grandmother opened her palm to a small granddaughters hand

 New Jersey has never defined an exact age for child emancipation (the age at which a minor child becomes an adult).
 In the context of family law, the biggest impact of an unclear child emancipation age is confusion when it comes to child support payments and child emancipation.

-A new New Jersey law, effective February 1st, 2017, helps to clarify termination of child support payments based on child emancipation, stating that child support payments automatically end when the child reaches the age of 18.
+A new New Jersey law, effective February 1st, 2017, helps to clarify the termination of child support payments based on child emancipation, stating that child support payments automatically end when the child reaches the age of 18.
 However, parents can still petition for an extension of their child support agreement based on a variety of factors.

 At The Law Office of Townsend, Tomaio & Newmark, our experienced and compassionate family law attorneys have extensive experience successfully resolving child emancipation and child support issues for parents across the greater Morris County area.
 Whether you are a parent seeking to extend the duration of your child support agreement for your child, or a parent facing a petition for an extension, our attorneys are ready to help you present the best possible case to the courts and help protect your family’s financial future.